rdpoor/endian/README.md

     Starting endian tests...
     ...finished endian tests

-Note: If you want to extend the unit tests, take note of the comments about the `ENDIAN_ORDER` macro in `endian.c`.

 ## Design

 The read functions take a `void *src` pointer as an argument from which bytes are fetched.
 Similarly, the write functions take a `void *dst` pointer to specify where the converted data is to be stored.
-Compared to other byte-order libraries that take a byte-at-a-time read or write method, this approach allows endian to shortcut conversion when the byte ordering of the host machine matches the desired byte ordering.

 Issues and pull requests are welcomed.